 FastLane is the National Science Foundation (NSF) online website through which the Foundation conducts its relationship to researchers and potential researchers, reviewers, and research administrators and their organizations.

 In collaboration with NSF, more than 250,000 people use FastLane each year.

 See detailed instructions for getting started in Fastlane.

 In all cases, proposals using FastLane are submitted by the Sponosred Programs Office (individual investigators do not have authority to do so).

 Other Electronic Systems

 Many federal (NASA, DoE, NIH, etc.) and non-federal agencies have electronic systems unique to their programs.
-Each is different, but most require an instituional registration for proposal submission.
-Even for those that do not require an instituional registration and submission, institutional review and approval of your proposal is still required by University of St. Thomas policy before your proposal can be submitted.
+Each is different, but most require an institutional registration for proposal submission.
+Even for those that do not require an institutional registration and submission, institutional review and approval of your proposal is still required by University of St. Thomas policy before your proposal can be submitted.
 Please contact the Office of Sponsored Programs with any questions.

 Mailing or Hand Delivering Your Proposal